ansys/grantami-recordlists/README.rst

 For developers
 ^^^^^^^^^^^^^^

-Installing Pygrantami recordlists in developer mode allows you to modify the source and enhance it.
+Installing Granta MI RecordLists in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will